Sleepdealr/RP2040-designguide/README.md

 - Keyberon
 	- https://github.com/TeXitoi/keyberon

-To be able to flash, hold the USB-BOOT button down as you plug in the keyboard (Sorta like Bootmagic reset)
+To flash, hold the USB-BOOT button down as you plug in the keyboard (like Bootmagic reset)

+I haven't tried flashing on Windows yet, but on Linux it works fine through picotool.

 ## Flashing QMK on Linux from CLI: